Trump Russia Collusion: ‘Concrete Evidence’ Trump Team, Russia Conspired On Election Hacks, New Report Says

 “GCHQ first became aware in late 2015 of suspicious ‘interactions’ between figures connected to Trump and known or suspected Russian agents, a source close to UK intelligence said,” according the Guardian article on Thursday.
 “This intelligence was passed to the US as part of a routine exchange of information.”

 But it wasn’t only the British electronic surveillance agency that picked up and passed on information about the Trump contacts with Russia.
-Information also poured in from electronic eavesdrops carried out by Australia, Canada and New Zealand — as well as from the United States NSA itself, according to the report.
+Information also poured in from electronic eavesdrops carried out by Australia, Canada, and New Zealand — as well as from the United States NSA itself, according to the report.

 And that wasn’t all.
 Dutch and French surveillance teams also spotted communications between the Trump team and Russia, passing that data along to the United States during the first six months of 2016, The Guardian reported.